ActianCorp/zeenea-platform-docs/docs/zeenea-user-management-api.md

 ### Voyager documentation

-You can access the full documentation for Zeenea GraphQL APIs by accessing Voyager, at the following URL: https://[myenvironment].zeenea.app/public-api/catalog/voyager
+You can access the full documentation for Zeenea GraphQL APIs by accessing Voyager, at the following URL:

+<pre>https://<font className="codeHighlight">[instance-name]</font>.zeenea.app/public-api/catalog/voyager</pre>

+where `[instance-name]` is the name of your instance.

 This tool allows you to access the entire documentation of the User Management API and in particular the available requests.